jschmuec/bitemp.ts/DEMO.md

   }
 ]
 ```
-## When we retrive as per time 2.0 again, it hasn't changed
+## When we retrive as per time observation time 2.0 again, it hasn't changed
 ```json
 {
   "event_time": 1,